 |Introduction | Faculty & Staff | Courses|

-Instruction in obstetrics and gynecology is divided into four general areas: basic clerkship, student electives, residency training, and continuing medical education.
+Instruction in obstetrics and gynecology is divided into four general areas: Medical Student clerkship, student electives, residency and fellowship training, and continuing medical education.
 The main objectives of the basic clerkship during the third year is to give students an overall perspective of the entire field, an in-depth knowledge of women’s health care, and an ability to perform those technical skills necessary for the care of women.
 The elective experiences are developed to allow interested students the opportunity to acquire detailed knowledge and experience in women’s health care or within specific areas of care.

 Phone: (808) 203-6500

 1319 Punahou Sreet, Room 824

 http://www.mfmfellowshiphawaii.org/ (Maternal-Fetal Medicine Fellowship Program)